+ The Calgary Police Service soon will have a centralized campus with easy parking and centralized operations. By Kelly McCabe

 “This new campus will provide approximately 1,000 staff members with a comfortable workspace and high-tech equipment.
 And there will still be plenty of room for future expansion.”

 In addition to ample parking, the campus will include a fitness center and cafeteria.
-The of the two buildings will be done to LEED Silver standards, Serediuk says, featuring ample natural lighting.
+The renovation of the two buildings will be done to LEED Silver standards, Serediuk says, featuring ample natural lighting.

 Weather Challenges